Infantry Attacks: Translations

-In 1943, an abridged version titled, more simply, Attacks! was released by the US military for officers' tactical study.
-The first full English translation was published in 1944 by The Infantry Journal in the United States.
-The translator was Lieutenant Colonel Gustave E. Kidde without permission from Rommel, according to the foreword to the 1995 edition published by Stackpole Books.
+Lieutenant Colonel Gustave E. Kidde published in Infantry Journal(1944) an abridged English translation.
+This edition was titled Infantry Attacks.
+ATTACKS published in 1979 and translated by J. R. Driscoll was the first unabridged and complete English language translation published in the United States.

 Impact

 Infanterie greift an was first published in 1937 and helped to persuade Adolf Hitler to give Rommel high command in World War II, although he was not from an old military family or the Prussian aristocracy, which had traditionally dominated the German officer corps.
 It was printed in Germany until 1945.
 By then, about 500,000 copies had been published.
 The book is still in print, and was most recently published in German in 2015.

 The book was also used throughout the West as a resource for infantry tactical movements.
 General George S. Patton was among the many influential military leaders reported to have read Infantry Attacks.